|

 Two years later the bodies of more women were discovered in the same house,

-raised again, 2 years later, when Ruth Ellis was sentenced to hang for
+punishment was raised again, two years later, when Ruth Ellis was sentenced to

-murdering her boyfriend, David Blakely, in a fit of jealous rage when he would
+hang for murdering her boyfriend, David Blakely, in a fit of jealous rage when

 As the law stood in 1955, she was quite correctly convicted of murder as her

-crime was decidedly one of pre-meditated murder, even if it was a "crime
+crime was decidedly pre-meditated, even if it was a "crime of

-of passion."
-However, she was an attractive 28 year old, blonde
+passion."
+However, she was an attractive 28 year old, blonde mother

 because of the violence she had suffered at the hands of Blakely attracted